A mathematical certification for positivity conditions in Neural Networks with applications to partial monotonicity and Trustworthy AI: Introduction

 One approach for ensuring that the model behaves appropriately is to incorporate prior knowledge from the human expert into the model.
-One example where leveraging prior expertise can enhance the model's robustness occurs when dealing with partial monotonic constraints.
-By applying a partial monotonic constraint, the model's output function is forced to be partially monotonic.
-Therefore, if an increasing (resp. decreasing) partial monotonic constraint is imposed, then the model predictions should increase (resp. decrease) whenever a set of input values increases.
-By employing these constraints, partial monotonicity can improve the model's interpretability, particularly for deep neural networks \cite{Nguyen2023MonoNet:Features}.
+One example where leveraging prior expertise can enhance the model's fairness occurs when dealing with partial monotonicity constraints.
+By applying a partial monotonicity constraint, the model's output function is forced to be partially monotonic.
+Therefore, if an increasing (resp. decreasing) partial monotonicity constraint is imposed, then the model predictions should increase (resp. decrease) whenever a set of input values increases.

-Moreover, in some cases, partial monotonicity is not just a matter of enhancing explainability and robustness but is often a requisite \cite{Xie2023TestingModelling}.
+Besides, in some cases, partial monotonicity is not just a matter of enhancing explainability and robustness but is often a requisite \cite{Xie2023TestingModelling}.
+Numerous studies have highlighted the critical role of monotonicity in fairness in some areas such as finance, health care, criminology, and education, where deviations from monotonicity may lead to misleading or biased human decisions \mbox{\cite{Liu2020CertifiedNetworks, Sivaraman2020Counterexample-GuidedNetworks, You2017DeepFunctions, Chen2023MonotonicityFinance}}.
 For instance, in loan approval, it is coherent that an applicant with a better credit history has more possibilities of getting a loan approved.
 In cases where the credit history score (input) is not monotonic w.r.t. the loan approval probability (output), that would mean that clients with a better credit history are less prone to getting a loan $\textit{(ceteris paribus)}$.
-Therefore, the model would be generating unethical predictions.
-Consequently, certifying that the model generates partial monotonic predictions is crucial in some critical applications to guarantee ethical predictions.
-Hence, ANNs are frequently dismissed due to their black-box nature which could prevent us from knowing whether the model complies with the known mandatory monotonic relation \cite{Cohen2021Black-boxFinance}.
+Therefore, the model would be generating unfair predictions.
+Thus, certifying partial monotonic predictions is crucial to guarantee fairness-aligned monotonicity constraints \cite{Wang2020DeontologicalConstraints}.